 “Through virtual platforms and collective perseverance, we continued,” she reflected.

-Amid the pandemic, she again sat for promotional examinations, this time advancing from Captain to Major.
+Amid the pandemic, she again sat for promotional examinations, advancing from Captain to Major.
 Soon after, she completed the Young Officers Course, a six-month combat tactical programme that tested her physical endurance, mental strength and emotional stability.

 Barely a month into her tour, tensions between Israel and Palestine escalated, drawing Lebanon into heightened instability.
 For peacekeepers on the ground, uncertainty became routine.
 Long hours in bunkers, limited communication with loved ones and constant vigilance defined daily life.